Tutorial | Creating a “Top Blog Posts” Dashboard Page Using the Wix CLI

 To add permissions for the app to request upon installation:

-1. Go to your app's page in the Dev Center.
+1. Go to your app's dashboard.

 2. Click Permissions in the left sidebar.